Edward P. Jones: Early life and education

 Jones was born in Washington, D.C., where he was raised in poor all-black neighborhoods.
 When he was two years old, his father, a Jamaican immigrant, left the family.
-Jones's mother, Jeanette M. Jones, had been pregnant at the time with a third child, Jones' sister Eunice, who eventually died of lung cancer in 1973.
-Jones' only brother Joseph was born mentally disabled.
-The family resided in a series of impoverished shacks and tenements northwest of D.C.'s center, ultimately moving place-to-place 18 times in 18 years.
+His mother, Jeanette M. Jones, had been pregnant at the time with a third child, Eunice (who eventually died of lung cancer in 1973).
+His only brother, Joseph, was born mentally disabled.
+The family resided in a series of impoverished shacks and tenements northwest of D.C.'s center, ultimately moving place-to-place eighteen times in eighteen years.

 Jones was recognized for talents in mathematics and literature as a child.
-At the age of five, Jones was sent to a Catholic school, where his performance enabled him to skip a grade, but his mother could not afford the tuition and withdrew him.
-He spent his early education at Walker-Jones Elementary School, Shaw Junior High School, then finally at the local Cardozo High School, where he performed well academically.
-Jones graduated as an honors student in English, although he had to sign his own report cards as his mother was illiterate.
+At the age of five, he was sent to a Catholic school, where his performance enabled him to skip a grade, but his mother could not afford the tuition and withdrew him.
+He spent his early education at Walker-Jones Elementary School, Shaw Junior High School, then finally at the local Cardozo High School.
+Jones graduated from high school as an honors student in English, although he had to sign his own report cards as his mother was illiterate.

-In the fall of 1968, Jones enrolled into the College of the Holy Cross with the initial intent to study mathematics.
-He wrote for the school newspaper, The Crusader, and was a member of the college's Black Student Union along with classmates Clarence Thomas, Ted Wells, and Ed Jenkins.
-After taking a nineteenth-century novel class at the college, Jones found a passion for writing.
-He graduated from Holy Cross with a Bachelor of Arts (B.A.) in English in 1972.
+In the fall of 1968, Jones enrolled at the College of the Holy Cross in Worcester, Massachusetts, with the intent to study mathematics.
+He wrote for the school newspaper, The Crusader, and was a member of the college's Black Student Union along with classmates Clarence Thomas, Theodore Wells, and Ed Jenkins.
+After taking a nineteenth-century novel class at the college, Jones developed an interest in writing.
+He graduated from Holy Cross with his Bachelor of Arts in English literature in 1972.

 In 1979, Jones entered the University of Virginia to pursue graduate studies in creative writing, receiving a Master of Fine Arts (M.F.A.) in 1981.